 On 1 June 2023, the UAE introduced a flat rate corporate tax (CT) of 9% for businesses with net profits of AED 375,000 or more.
 There are exemptions for small businesses, self-employed individuals, and investors.
 To determine whether your business qualifies, see the UAE Ministry of Finance website.

-People running businesses that fall under the new rules will need to register with the Federal Tax Authority and submit tax returns on an annual basis.
+People running businesses that fall under the new rules must register with the Federal Tax Authority and submit tax returns on an annual basis.
+A grace period is in operation from 1 January 2024 to 31 March 2025, during which time businesses can correct issues with their tax returns without facing penalties.

 If your business has a financial year running from 1 June to 31 May, your first corporate tax return is due 28 February 2025.
 With a financial year from 1 January to 31 December, your tax return due date is 30 September 2025.